Windows

 What the Agent Tray Disabler does

-How agent tray disabling works
+How agent tray suppression works

-Agent tray disabling requirements
+Agent tray suppression requirements

 • Windows 10, Windows 11, or Windows Server 2016 and later

-• PowerShell 5.1 or higher
+• PowerShell 5.1 or higher (default on all supported Windows versions)

-Expected behavior after tray disabling
+Expected state after suppressing the tray

 View in app